 What we know now

-The Aviation Task Force to be deployed in Mali will include Chinook and Griffon helicopters and an as yet unknown number of personnel.
-The government statement also says that “Canada remains committed to advancing gender equality in its deployment.”
+The Aviation Task Force was deployed in Mali and included Chinook and Griffon helicopters and approximately 250 personnel.
+The government has stated that “Canada remains committed to advancing gender equality in its deployment.”